mrgnhnt96/revali/doc-site/docs/constructs/revali_server/request/body.md

 ```

 ::::note
-Calling `resolvePayload` multiple times will not re-read the body, the body will be resolved and cached in memory the first time it is accessed.
+Calling `resolvePayload` multiple times will not re-read the body, the body will be resolved and cached in memory the first time `reservePayload` is called.

 :::important FYI
 There are no limits to how many times you can access the body